The Saturday Camp

-And then this one little street dog pup (below) was bought in by it's carers.
-It had a broken leg, and unfortunately he kept trying to walk on it, making the bone protrude even more.
+And then this one little street dog pup (below) was bought in by it's neighbours.
+It looked like it had had a broken leg, and unfortunately kept trying to walk on it, making the bone protrude even more.
 It was obviously very painful, and quite clear that this was a major problem for this dog that would not heal by itself.

-Injuries like this on dogs are not uncommon in Kathmandu.
-If you've ever been here you'll know why - the traffic is unforgiving, and this amazing not-for-profit organization completes all 'maintenance and repairs' on genuine street dogs for FREE.
+Ailments and injuries like this on dogs are not uncommon in Kathmandu.
+If you've ever been there you'll know why - the street dogs are plenty and the education regarding their health is not a priority for families on the poverty line.
+However this amazing not-for-profit organization completes all 'maintenance and repairs' on genuine street dogs for FREE.
+Including free food.

 Andrea founded the organization in 2008, and today it has many different arms; the Saturday camp for local street dogs, the shelter where mainly old and permanently maimed dogs are allowed to 'retire' and live out their lives in a safe space, the rabies vaccination project (1000 dogs last year!), and spaying of dogs in monasteries.

-I visited the shelter this trip, and fell in love so many times over.
+I also visited the shelter this trip, and fell in love so many times over.

 (Below: I wanted to bring these two back with me of course)

 Solely relying on funding from all over the globe, they have managed to build a fully sustainable NGO that (did I already mention this?) ... provide ALL medical treatment to anyone who walks in with a genuine street dog for FREE.

 This global funding includes the new shelter land that had to be found after the earthquake (and all infrastructure), the many surgeries, wages of their 5 local staff, all the new dog houses, jackets, blankets, toys and the endless demand for medication which often cannot be found in Nepal.